This topic describes how to add a device security profile.

 Privileged User Name

-(Optional) Specify the user name for the privilege (enable) mode, as required.
+(Optional) Specify the user name for the privilege (enable) mode, as required (see Special instructions for security profiles of specific devices).

 When the DSP in a Device record is set to Auto, this indicates the priority (1 to 99) to try each DSP until one works, after which the BMC Network Automation system uses the working DSP unless reassigned.
 This solves the issue when you are unsure of the device credentials assigned to each device (for example, use multiple RADIUS/TACACS+ servers).
 Lower priority DSPs are tried first.
 DSPs of the same priority are tried in random order.
 DSPs with priority 0 are not tried (that is, disabled).